 The Company has historically funded its operations through issuances of convertible promissory notes, and, for the foreseeable future, the Company plans to fund its operations by continuing to raise additional capital through sales of equity or additional debt.
-In 2020, the Company raised \$1,190,000 from the issuance of Convertible Promissory Notes (see Note 6).
+In the first half of 2020, the Company raised \$1,190,000 from the issuance of Convertible Promissory Notes (see Note 13 - Subsequent Events).
 The Company is not in default of any covenants required by its lenders; however, if such default should occur, the outstanding debt could become due and payable immediately.
 The Company is unable to predict the extent of any future losses or when the Company will become profitable, if ever.